Read about the remake of the classic Udat case.

 Time to complete the internals before the final fitting of the shell.

+First some wire management before the PSU can be installed.
+With the help of some 3mm wire wrap and a soldering iron the wires got in shape.
 The PSU is attached to the main baseplate with heavy duty zip ties, no need to make it more complicated than needed.
 The PSU wont move a bit in any direction now so it must work quite well.
 The clear tube was a breeze to plug in, watercooling has evolved a lot since last time I used it two years ago.

 The lower base plate has been attached for the last time hopefully.
 The sides between the base plates will not be covered, mainly because it is nice to be able to see from the outside that it is a computer on the inside for once.
 Also that the watercooled PSU looks quite nice is another reason...